Love Island cast 2020 - all the contestants including the newbies looking for love

 Instagram: @shaughnaphillips

-Shaughna – who plans a career in politics after Love Island – has become the fan-favourite after her witty one-liners and turbulent love life with Callum Jones, but can she find happiness in the villa with her cheeky chap?
+Shaughna – who plans a career in politics after Love Island – has become the fan-favourite after her witty one-liners and turbulent love life with Callum Jones.

+But will she be able to find happiness again in the villa after Callum recoupled in Casa Amor?

 Read more about Shaughna here.